This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 Frequently Asked Questions

-The Pixel 9 Pro receives 7 years of OS and security updates (until 2031), while the Galaxy S25 gets 4 years of OS updates and 5 years of security patches.
-That's 3 additional years of new Android features for the Pixel, making it a better long-term investment.
+The Pixel gets 7 years of full OS and security updates, so you're covered until 2031.
+Samsung offers 4 years of OS updates and 5 years of security patches.
+That's 3 extra years of new Android features on the Pixel, which makes a real difference if you keep phones for a while.